ANZACA Life Members

 Major areas of research and scholarship

-Helen has research interests in the areas of clinical anatomy, reproductive biology and medical education and these have led to numerous publications as well as production of the television documentaries “Donated to Science” and “Practising Medicine”.
+Helen has research interests in the areas of clinical anatomy and medical education and these have led to numerous publications as well as production of the television documentaries “Donated to Science” and “Practising Medicine”.

 Helen was involved in the formation of ANZACA and was elected the inaugural president in October 2004.

-In 2009, Helen was elected to the Executive of the International Federation of Associations of Anatomists where she holds the role of Editor of Plexus.
+In 2009, Helen was elected to the Executive of the International Federation of Associations of Anatomists (IFAA) and was elected President of the IFAA in 2024.

 Current positions

-Deputy Vice-Chancellor (External Engagement) and Professor of Anatomy at the University of Otago.
+Professor Emerita of Anatomy at the University of Otago.

-Executive member of the International Federation of Associations of Anatomists where she holds the role of Editor of Plexus.
+President of the International Federation of Associations of Anatomists.